-All animals processed by Cargill are stunned prior to processing.
-This renders an animal unconscious before it is processed so it is insensible to pain, discomfort and stress, until death occurs.
-Cargill ensures that all conventional meat and poultry comes from animals that have all been rendered unconscious prior to processing.
+All animals processed by Cargill and our suppliers are stunned prior to processing.
+This renders an animal unconscious before it is processed so it is insensible to pain, discomfort and stress until death occurs.
+Cargill ensures that all conventional meat and poultry comes from animals that have been rendered unconscious prior to processing.
 Humane handling also encompasses facility design, training of animal-handling personnel, organizational guidelines and policies and regulatory compliance.

-Cargill’s global businesses abide by regional and local animal transportation regulations and transit times.
+Our global businesses also abide by regional and local animal transportation regulations and transit times.
 In regions of the world where transportation regulations may not exist, we adhere to industry best practices and animal welfare transportation requirements of third-party external guidelines and audits.

 Industry standards and guidelines

-For some regions in which we operate, there are voluntary industry standards and guidelines that have been developed by scientific committees.
-These voluntary standards are species-specific and go beyond government regulations.
-Cargill has supported and adopted many of these industry standards including:
+For some regions in which we operate, there are voluntary industry standards and guidelines that have been developed by the scientific committees of their respective organizations.
+These voluntary standards are species-specific and often exceed government regulations.
+Cargill has supported and adopted many of these industry standards, including:

-- Development of China’s first animal welfare standards for farm animals;
+- Developing China’s first animal welfare standards for farm animals

 - Participating in the development of Canada’s Codes of Practice as a member of the National Farm Animal Care Council (NFACC)

-- Participating on the National Chicken Council and National Turkey Federation animal welfare committees that develops U.S. industry guidelines.
+- Participating on the National Chicken Council and National Turkey Federation animal welfare committees that develop U.S. industry guidelines

-Often these standards are the foundation for third-party audits as well as internal audits required within our supply chain.
-We ensure that we meet our policy commitments, in part, through internal and external audits.
-Although we do not publicly disclose our audit results, we are stringent about, and committed to, maintaining a high level of animal welfare performance, ensuring that we meet or exceed audit requirements.
+These standards are often the foundation for third-party audits, as well as internal audits, required within our supply chain and aligned to our policy commitments.
+These audits are conducted in our supply chain based on the Five Domains.
+This system ensures that we perform in accordance with our policy commitments, objectives and targets.
+Although we do not publicly disclose our audit results, we are committed to maintaining a high level of animal welfare performance, ensuring that we meet or exceed audit requirements.

 All animals under Cargill’s care are given care that meets or exceeds government regulations.
 These regulations were created to ensure livestock and poultry are handled humanely at processing facilities.
 Producers, transporters and company employees are obligated by law to abide by these regulations.